VSerain/olive-manager/README.md

 #### authResponse :
 ```
 data: {
+    headers: {
         status: number // HTTP Status
+    }
-    data: any // All neceseray information for authService
+    body: any // All neceseray information for authService
 }
 ```